George Floyd protests in Philadelphia: May 30

 Protests began outside Philadelphia City Hall at noon.
-At City Hall, protestors knelt and engaged in nine minutes of silence, referencing the amount of time Chauvin knelt on Floyd's neck.
-At around 1 p.m., protestors marched from City Hall to the Philadelphia Museum of Art for a planned 2 p.m. demonstration.
+At City Hall, protesters knelt and engaged in nine minutes of silence, referencing the amount of time Chauvin knelt on Floyd's neck.
+At around 1 p.m., protesters marched from City Hall to the Philadelphia Museum of Art for a planned 2 p.m. demonstration.

 Later protests included the burning of several police vehicles.
 Several businesses in Center City Philadelphia were looted and a large fire broke out in a three-story building at 17th Street and Walnut Street.
 A statue of Frank Rizzo, a former mayor and police commissioner, was spray-painted, and unsuccessful attempts were made to tear it down.
 A number of protesters set fires under the statue using paper and scrape pieces of wood.
 Removal of the statue has been discussed by Philadelphia officials since at least 2017.
 A total of 13 police officers were injured and over 200 people were arrested.
 A police officer was hit by a car while attempting to stop looters at 52nd Street and Chestnut Street; the officer was taken to the hospital with a broken arm and other injuries.
-Mayor Jim Kenney issued a curfew effective at 8 p.m. on Saturday night.
+Mayor Jim Kenney issued a curfew effective at 8 p.m. for that night.